Skip to main content

 Private loans do not have a consistent limit.
 Instead, your award may be limited by your credit and ability to repay the loan.

-There is no legal limit on the amount of financial aid you can get when combining aid from different sources.
 This means that even if you hit the limit for financial aid from the federal government, you may still be eligible for private grants, employer tuition reimbursement, or scholarships.
 All types of loans and grants, with the exception of veteran benefits, are limited to the total estimated cost of attendance—a figure that includes direct costs such as tuition, books, and fees, as well as indirect expenses such as housing, transportation, and food.

 What are my repayment options?